teamg4it/g4it/services/documentation/content/3-technical-documentation/6-ecomind/architecture/_index.md

     C --> C1
     B1 --> B11
 ```
-{...} : Another part of the url use (/subscribers/{subscriber}/organizations/{organization}).
+{...} : Another part of the url used (/subscribers/{subscriber}/organizations/{organization}).

-Ecomind is an external tool deployed and is call with the use of a client [Ai Modelapi Client](https://github.com/teamg4it/g4it/blob/develop_ecomind/services/backend/src/main/java/com/soprasteria/g4it/backend/external/ecomindai/client/AiModelapiClient.java).
+Ecomind is an externally deployed service that is invoked through a client [Ai Modelapi Client](https://github.com/teamg4it/g4it/blob/develop_ecomind/services/backend/src/main/java/com/soprasteria/g4it/backend/external/ecomindai/client/AiModelapiClient.java).

 ### Calculation